-The Mallacoota Sustainable Energy project is being driven by the Mallacoota Sustainable Energy Group, a group of residents working to secure a more reliable electricity supply, along with SP AusNet and East Gippsland Shire Council.
+The Mallacoota Sustainable Energy project is being driven by the Mallacoota Sustainable Energy Group, a group of residents working to secure a more reliable electricity supply, along with AusNet Services and council.

 The project is assessing the potential to prevent interruption to electricity supply by developing the capacity to use locally generated and stored electricity when external supply is unavailable.

-SP AusNet and East Gippsland Shire funded a study investigating the feasibility of alternative solutions.
+AusNet Services and council funded a feasibility study of alternative solutions.
 The Sustainable Energy for Mallacoota – Feasibility Study investigated the current context and feasible future options for low-carbon energy supply and improved security to Mallacoota.